Satisfactory Academic Progress Policy for Undergraduate Programs

 Appealing an Academic Dismissal

 In order to re-establish eligibility for Financial Aid, a student must appeal the academic dismissal by requesting an Academic Review Board (ARB).
 The written appeal must state the mitigating circumstances that contributed to the academic determination or dismissal.
-The written appeal must be supported with appropriate documentation of the mitigating circumstances with explanation on how the circumstances have been remedied or changed.
-Mitigating circumstances are events that are outside the students control and are unavoidable.
+The written appeal must be supported with appropriate documentation of the mitigating circumstances with explanation on how the ircumstances have been remedied or changed.
+Mitigating circumstances are events that are outside the Student’s control and are unavoidable.

-Examples of events that may be considered a mitigating circumstance and which has negatively impacted academic progress include but are not limited to: death of an immediate family member, student illness requiring hospitalization, divorce proceedings, previously undocumented disability, work-related transfer or change in work schedule during the term, natural disaster, financial hardship such as foreclosure or eviction, and others.
+Examples of events that may be considered a mitigating circumstance and which has negatively impacted academic progress include but are not limited to: death of an immediate family member, student illness requiring hospitalization, divorce proceedings, previously undocumented disability, work-related transfer or change in work schedule during the modules, natural disaster, financial hardship such as foreclosure or eviction, and others.

-- Reinstatement on probation with an academic plan where the student will be held to specific requirements which must be met by the end of the next semester.
+• Reinstatement on probation with an academic plan where the student will be held to specific requirements which must be met by the end of the next semester.
 Reinstatement after dismissal will be granted only if mitigating circumstances exist.

-- Denial of reinstatement
+• Denial of reinstatement.

-- A student may appeal an academic determination or dismissal one time.
+• A student may appeal an academic determination or dismissal one time.

-- A student who is granted an appeal may be reinstated and, if otherwise eligible, receive financial aid.
+• A student who is granted an appeal may be reinstated and, if otherwise eligible, receive financial aid.
 The student must meet with the Financial Aid Advisor on campus to determine any changes to the student’s financial aid.
 The above minimum standards for satisfactory academic progress will continue to be applied to assess the student’s academic performance.

-Procedures for Reentry/Readmission after Academic Dismissal
+Reentry/Readmission after Academic Dismissal